Residency Visa for Entrepreneurs and Business Activity (REM)

 ProceduresPlease sign in to view

-If required, we will assist you, evaluate your business eligibility and make sure that you comply with all the requirements, the quality of the documents presented and advice on any relevant changes to make your proposal more likely to be approved.
-If required, we will handle your company incorporation process and bank account opening in Spain.
+If required, we will assist you in evaluating your business' eligibility and make sure that you comply with all the requirements, assess the quality of the documents presented and advise on any relevant changes to increase the chances that your proposal will be approved.
+If required, we will handle your company's incorporation process and bank account opening in Spain.

 We will submit your entrepreneurial project to the Spanish Economic and Trade office closest to your place of residence.
-After getting the favorable report, we will send you the application forms, and provide assistance to complete the questionnaires, translate and legalize supporting documents.
+After receiving a favorable report, we will send you the application forms, provide assistance to complete the questionnaires, and translate and legalize supporting documents.

 The application should be processed in a maximum period of 20 days.
-After your application is approved, you may come to start your business and your residency permit procedures.
-Our lawyer in Spain, will guide you through this process.
+After your application is approved, you may travel to Spain to start your residency permit procedures.
+Our lawyer in Spain will guide you through this process.